eclipse-iofog/iofog.org/content/documentation/1.0.0/getting-started/setup-agents.md

 ##### ARM CPU Docker Configuration
 If your edge device has an ARM CPU, there is an additional configuration step for Docker required.

-You need to edit (or add) the Docker daemon configuration file located at `/etc/docker/daemon.json` and place two entries in your `"hosts"`:
+You need to edit (or add) either of these files:

+The Docker daemon configuration file located at `/etc/docker/daemon.json` and place two entries in your `"hosts"`:

 ###### /etc/docker/daemon.json